 2.)
 Once you've created an account, click on the membership link and become a member.
 It's pretty straightforward.
 If you have previously purchased a membership then all you need to do is "renew membership".

-**If you are planning on competing in a Northern Division race you must purchase a USSA "Competitors" license.
+**If you are planning on competing in AT LEAST one Northern Division race you must purchase a US Ski & Snowboard "Competitors" license.

 Northern Division Forms - **U14's and older only